 Home > vebroflex

-vebroflex is range of resin comfort floors made up from multiple layers of flexible polyurethane resin installed onto a primed substrate or rubber underlay that have been designed to provide a cushioned effect underfoot and reduce noise transmission caused by heavy footfall.
+vebroflex is range of resin comfort floors made up from multiple layers of flexible polyurethane resin installed onto a primed substrate or liquid-applied PU membrane that have been designed to provide a cushioned effect underfoot and reduce noise transmission caused by heavy footfall.

 vebroflex systems are becoming increasingly popular in education, healthcare and other public facilities as well as mixed-used and multi-occupancy commercial buildings.